Using a free VPN, whether it’s to watch Netflix or any other reason, is generally a very bad idea.

 Premium VPNs help you do this by using military-grade encryption on their servers and having a strict no-logs policy.

 Of course, some of them have questionable policies or log your data regardless.
-(Take a look at our guide on The Best Overall VPNs if you want to stay safe.)

 That said, running servers and using security measures costs money.